How do I choose a plan type?

 What is a Catastrophic Plan?

-Catastrophic plans are only available to people under 30 years old who don’t have access to affordable coverage.
+Catastrophic plans are only available through the Health Insurance Marketplace to people under 30 years old who don’t have access to affordable coverage.
 They give you low-cost protection, but they have high out-of-pocket costs.

-How Do I Find a Plan on the Public Marketplace?
+How Do I Find a Plan on the Marketplace?

-Or you can buy individual and family plans directly from us.
+You can also purchase Individual and Family plans directly from us.

 Shopping By Cost

-Plans in the Public Marketplace are put into metal levels based on the percentage of care costs the plan pays.
+Marketplace plans are put into metal levels based on the percentage of care costs the plan pays.

 Bronze